Gears and Geared Systems

 During manufacturing all gears are individually inspected for gear quality and size using a dual flank inspection process with maximum accuracies of 3 microns tooth-to-tooth and 5 microns total composite error.
 For demanding applications gears are inspected for lead, pitch and profile on our Klingelnberg P40 gear measuring machine.

-Custom geared system for terrestrial aerospace
+Custom geared system for an aerospace application

 Design and Manufacture of Geared Systems